-A favorite tradition for nearly a generation, the parade draws more than 40,000 Yuma residents and visitors to the Historic North End each year to celebrate the holiday season.
-Last year the memorable event included a record high 102 lighted, festive entries.
-The parade kicks off at 6 p.m. on 4th Ave. and winds through Historic Downtown Yuma, with many spectators lining the streets to view the lighted creations as the parade marches by.
+A favorite tradition for nearly a generation, the parade typically draws more than 40,000 Yuma residents and visitors to the Historic North End each year to celebrate the holiday season.
+As we get a little closer to the date, we will determine if our efforts to protect parade participants and spectators is sufficient to keep everyone safe.
+Since the parade covers more than three miles, there is plenty of space for spectators to be spaced out on the sidewalks and side lots.
+The parade kicks off at 6 p.m. on 4th Avenue and winds through Historic Downtown Yuma, with spectators lining the streets to view the lighted creations as the parade marches by.

 The parade is named in honor of its creator, Dorothy Young, a much-loved event coordinator with City of Yuma Heritage Festivals, who had often indicated that the Electric Light Parade was her favorite event.

-This year, to recognize the parade's best entries, a panel of judges will choose winners for several categories, including the Dorothy Young Memorial Trophy for Best Performance by a Marching Band, last year awarded to Gadsden Marching Band, and the Mary Jane Allen Award for Best Depiction of the Parade Theme, won by Dole Fresh Vegetables.
+This year, to recognize the parade's best entries, a panel of judges will choose winners for several categories, including the Dorothy Young Memorial Trophy for Best Performance by a Marching Band, and the Mary Jane Allen Award for Best Depiction of the Parade Theme.

 For the most current updates, watch Visit Yuma's Facebook page and sign up for Visit Yuma's weekly newsletter, It's Happening.